JavaScript Event Loop Explained: How Asynchronous Operations with Promises and Async/Await Are Handled

 2. Macro-tasks vs. Micro-tasks

-Queue Type | Examples | When They Run |
+| Queue Type | Examples | When They Run |

-Macro-task | setTimeout , setInterval , I/O callbacks | After the current stack and all microtasks |
+| Macro-task | setTimeout, setInterval, I/O callbacks | After the current stack and all microtasks |

-Micro-task | Promise.then , MutationObserver | Immediately after current stack, before next macrotask |
+| Micro-task | Promise.then, MutationObserver | Immediately after current stack, before next macrotask |

 3. Promises & Microtasks

-callbacks always go into the microtask queue.- Microtasks run before the next macrotask, allowing promise chains to execute quickly.
+Promisecallbacks always go into the microtask queue.- Microtasks run before the next macrotask, allowing promise chains to execute quickly.

 4. Async/Await Under the Hood

-pauses execution until the promise settles.- Behind the scenes, each
+asyncfunctions return a promise;awaitpauses execution until the promise settles.- Behind the scenes, each

-yields to the event loop, scheduling the rest of the function as a microtask.
+awaityields to the event loop, scheduling the rest of the function as a microtask.

 5. Practical Example